-20. Is there any protection provided for pension scheme benefits where the sponsoring employer becomes insolvent?
+23. Is there any protection provided for pension scheme benefits where the sponsoring employer becomes insolvent?
 If so, who provides the protection, and how does this operate?
 If the scheme itself is underfunded, are there any funding obligations on connected or associated legal entities?

-If an employer becomes insolvent, the mandatory contributions that have been paid to a mandatory provident fund scheme will not be available to creditors.
-All contributions (both mandatory and voluntary), investment returns and income derived from investment of accrued benefits are immediately vested in the employee upon receipt by the approved trustee.
+If an employer becomes insolvent, the mandatory contributions that have been paid to an MPF scheme will not be available to creditors.
+All contributions (both mandatory and voluntary), investment returns and income derived from the investment of accrued benefits are immediately vested in the employee upon receipt by the approved trustee.

-Where an insolvent employer has any outstanding mandatory contributions, the Mandatory Provident Fund Schemes Authority (MPFA) may file claims with the insolvency officer or liquidator in accordance with the insolvency proceedings to recover outstanding contributions on behalf of the employees.
-The MPFA will pay the recovered contributions received from the liquidator to the mandatory provident funds (MPF) trustee for allocation to the relevant employees' MPF accounts.
-In the distribution of money from the realisation of assets of an insolvent employer, unpaid MPF contributions must be paid in priority (with other preferential payments) to all other debts.
+Where an insolvent employer has any outstanding mandatory contributions, the MPFA can file claims with the insolvency officer or liquidator in accordance with the insolvency proceedings to recover outstanding contributions on the employees' behalf.
+The MPFA will pay the recovered contributions received from the liquidator to the MPF trustee for allocation to the relevant employees' MPF accounts.
+In the distribution of money from the realisation of assets of an insolvent employer, unpaid